SerZhuk87/rsschool-cv/cv.md

 ## Summary

 My name is Sergey.
 I quickly learn new things, I love difficult tasks.
+> The future is coming

 ## Skills